START TODAY! | FREE TRIAL

 Mesomorph Body Type

 Traits: Mesomorphs are the middle-of-the-road body types.
 They are characterized as such due to their moderate frames and somewhat athletic build.
 Of the three somatotypes, Mesomorphs appear most proportionate.
 Mesomorphs also have the capacity to gain and lose muscle fairly easily.
+This term also describes those that are naturally muscular with highly responsive muscle cells.

 Training suggestions: Since it’s natural for Mesomorphs to gain and lose muscle rather effortlessly, a well-balanced training program is essential.
-In order to see improved strength while not “bulking”, the Mesomorph must consistently incorporate both cardiovascular and toning workouts into their fitness routine.
+In order to see improved strength while not “bulking”, the Mesomorph must consistently incorporate both cardiovascular and strength workouts into their fitness routine.

-Recommendation: 3x Per Week with *walking OR 4x Per Week with *walking
+Recommendation: 3x Per Week with *walking

 *Aim to accumulate 150+ minutes of walking each week.
+Or choose a combination or walking and/or running.

 Keep in mind that it’s not a simple equation.
 Your age, nutrition, hormones, sleep and stress levels play a role.
 Overall consistency in exercise, reducing stress and getting good sleep is MORE important and will provide MORE benefits to your health.